 I keep my gua sha tool on my bathroom counter right next to my facial oil.
-My counter is not cluttered (yea, I’m one of those minimalists) so this means after my morning shower or nighttime facial rinse I see two things: facial oil and gua sha tool (and a facial roller).
-I apply a toner or rose water spritz, followed by my oil, followed by a simple gua sha routine.
-Gua sha has become my routine of choice, and has become a self-care habit, which means I use it, even if for just a few minutes.
+After my morning shower or nighttime facial rinse I see two things: facial oil and a gua sha tool (and a facial roller).
+I apply a couple spritzes of a plant hydrosol followed by an oil, followed by a simple gua sha routine.
+Gua sha has become my routine and self-care habit, which means I use it even if for just a few minutes.
 The photo above is the before and after of a 24 day gua sha challenge I did in December of 2020.
 I promised myself I would do a simple 10 minute gua sha routine for 24 days straight.
 I heard once that it takes 21 days to make a habit (source unknown about that fun fact), so I have adopted that as my rule of thumb when I try to incorporate something new into my routine.
 Is it something I can do for 21 days?
 Then if I reach that goal and want to continue I feel that much more empowered to do so.

 Though I continue to do a facial massage and/or gua sha routine regularly, I don’t keep a rigid schedule with it.
 Most days I just take a couple minutes.

 With facial gua sha remember this if you remember anything at all!
 Less is more, more often.